ezEngine/docs/docs/effects/particle-effects/particle-behaviors.md

 This behavior changes a particle's size over the course of its lifetime.

-**SizeCurve:** A [curve](../../animation/curves.md) which is used to look up the size of the particle.
+**SizeCurve:** A [curve (TODO)](../../animation/curves.md) which is used to look up the size of the particle.
 The current fraction of the particle's lifespan is used for the lookup along the X axis.
 The absolute X and Y values in the curve don't matter, the curve is normalized to `[0; 1]` range.

 **BaseSize:** The particles will always have at least this size, the rest is added on top.